Wills & Estate Planning

 1. In some cases, you might prefer to get a tax break for charitable giving now and decide on a recipient later—and you might decide you prefer to do it while you’re alive rather than upon your death.

-3. A DAF can make it easier to donate anonymously than a direct donation, Cheng says, if privacy is important to you (for example, you don’t want your spouse getting lots of mail asking for more donations in your name after you’re gone).
+3. A DAF can make it easier to donate anonymously than a direct donation, if privacy is important to you (for example, you don’t want your spouse getting lots of mail asking for more donations in your name after you’re gone).

-Do note that the sponsor organization will charge an annual administration fee (typically around 0.6 percent of the account balance) and investment fees.
+Do note that the sponsor organization will charge an annual administration fee (typically around 0.6% of the account balance) and investment fees.
 Factor the advantage of tax-free investment growth against the cost of fees to see whether you’re better off with a DAF or giving directly to your chosen charities.

-Benefits of Leaving Money to Charity
+Benefits of leaving money to charity

 Here are a few of the emotional benefits of leaving money to charity:

-1. Care for others.
+• Care for others.
 Part of your estate can provide food, shelter, medicine or other critical resources for people or animals in need.

-2. Support a cause you believe in.
+• Support a cause you believe in.
 Many arts institutions, environmental organizations and medical research charities rely on donations as an important source of funding.

-3. Choose a beneficiary you feel connected to.
+• Choose a beneficiary you feel connected to.
 If you don’t have close family, you might decide that it’d be more meaningful to leave money to an organization you care about, rather than a second cousin you barely know.

 If you’re thinking about taxes, ask a financial professional if it makes more sense to give while you’re still alive.
 In many cases, you might get a bigger tax advantage by claiming a tax deduction against your yearly income tax, rather than focusing on estate taxes.